 Laser hair removal works best on dark hair against light skin.
 Lower contrast and lighter or finer hair can mean less successful hair removal.
 However, many people like the procedure because of the ability to treat large areas at once.

-There are some risks associated with laser hair removal.
+There are some laser hair removal risks you should know before deciding between laser hair removal or electrolysis.
 It is possible for people to have adverse reactions to the lasers that can range from skin discoloration to blisters and scarring.
 Additionally, some people find that they are more photosensitive after having laser treatments.

 Lasers can treat a larger area at once; electrolysis is slowed down by the fact that each hair follicle is treated one by one.

 Despite the effectiveness of electrolysis, laser hair removal has become a far more popular procedure.
-So, it may be best for most salons and medispas to offer both to those looking to reduce the amount of time they spend shaving, plucking or waxing.
+So, it may be best for most salons and medispas to offer laser and electrolysis hair removal services to those looking to reduce the amount of time they spend shaving, plucking or waxing.

 No matter whether you decide to offer, it’s important to make sure that you understand the risks and are properly prepared for any liability.
 A good insurance policy can help protect your business if anything goes wrong.

 The most important thing is to make sure that, no matter what services you offer, you and your business take the right precautions.
 This includes the right insurance.
-At Marine Agency, we offer a range of business insurance coverage.
+At Marine Agency, we offer a range of business insurance coverage, including electrolysis and laser hair removal options.
 If you are a medispa or salon owner providing hair removal services, talk to us today about coverage for your business.
 Our friendly and knowledgeable staff will be happy to provide expert advice and recommend the right coverage for you.